Parecido/RDKit-SMARTS/README.md

 #### Wrong structures

 SMARTS can sometimes lead to a chemically questionable product structure.
 To avoid this problem, sanitization has been applied.
-If RDKit-SMARTS obtains a structure that is not chemically represented and cannot be corrected, then it will not be sent to the output.
+If program obtains a structure that is not chemically represented and cannot be corrected, then it will be sent as "products_invalid".

 ## Authors